NATIONAL MOON DAY | July 20

-National Moon Day is observed annually on July 20 and commemorates the day man first walked on the moon in 1969.
+National Moon Day on July 20th commemorates the day man first walked on the moon in 1969.
 NASA reported the moon landing as being “…the single greatest technological achievement of all time.”

-Watched by millions, the event was broadcast on live TV to a world-wide audience and all witnessed as Armstrong stepped onto the lunar surface and described the event as “one small step for [a] man, one giant leap for mankind.”
+Caught up in the thrill of the adventure, millions of Americans watched the mission from Earth.
+Televisions around the world tuned in to the live broadcasts.
+The astronauts had a worldwide audience.
+As a result, all witnessed as Armstrong stepped onto the moon’s surface and described the event as “one small step for [a] man, one giant leap for mankind.”

 NATIONAL MOON DAY HISTORY